OSOTC Candidate Review System

 When a center submits a clinical summary to the online review system it is considered a pending candidate and can only be viewed by the Consortium and the presenting center.
 After the clinical summary is submitted as a pending candidate the Consortium will process the document, which consists of entering all pertinent information into the Consortium database, remove identifying information, converting the de-identified patient summary from a Word document to a non-modifiable PDF document, and finally, registering the new PDF document onto the review system where it can be viewed by the voting representatives.

 Reviewers have the option of unconditionally approving, conditionally approving, or rejecting a patient.
 With all three options, the reviewer may also post a question to the referring program, open for all reviewers to see.
 The referring program will answer the question, again posting for all reviewers to view.
 Once all members of the committee have voted and there are no outstanding discussion items, the OSOTC office will certify that the review has been completed and post the OSOTC determination letter.
 The referring program will be notified via email that a determination has been made regarding their candidate.
 The presenting center can then log on to the online review system to retrieve the OSOTC determination letter.
-A majority approval is required for the patient to be accepted as a transplant candidate for listing with UNOS.
+A majority approval is required for the patient to be accepted as a transplant candidate.